Ecco: The Tides of Time: Plot

 Ecco makes his way to the Lunar Bay, which the Vortex have stripped of all ocean life as they continue to grow and multiply.
 As he explores, Ecco is ambushed by Vortex drones and taken to the dark future.
 Unlike the future of before, the Vortex Future is a lifeless planet-spanning machine consisting of water tubes, artificial gravity, and dangerous Vortex creatures.
 Ecco locates the Asterite's last two globes in a chamber, where a bubble-chained holding device called the Globe Holder resides.
 After destroying it, Ecco obtains the globes and is warped back to his era.

 With the Asterite complete again, Ecco's former powers are restored, and the Asterite summons all of Ecco's fellow dolphins to join in fighting the Vortex.
 As the dolphins and the Vortex do battle in the now-transformed Lunar Bay, Ecco swims to the deepest parts and infiltrates the Vortex's New Machine, then finally confronts the Vortex Queen and seemingly destroys her once and for all.

 As his pod celebrates their victory over the vanquished Vortex, Ecco returns to the Asterite and is told to go to Atlantis and destroy the Time Machine in order to prevent the stream of time from ever being split again.
 Arriving in the sunken city, Ecco discovers that the Vortex Queen is still alive as a larva after her supposed death, and the two of them race to the Time Machine.
 The Vortex Queen uses the Time Machine first and is sent to the Prehistoric Era, where she finds herself unable to rule over the creatures that reside there.
 Faced with the need to survive, the Queen is forced to adapt to Earth's own life-cycles, and through the eons, the Vortex are integrated into the ecosystems of Earth as arthropods.
 Ecco chooses to use the Time Machine instead of destroying it, and vanishes into an unknown era.

 Release

 Game Gear version

-A version of Ecco: The Tides of Time was released for the Game Gear, though in a heavily-altered form.
+A version of Ecco: The Tides of Time was released for the Game Gear, though in a heavily altered form.
 All the levels were redesigned to work within the handheld's weaker abilities, and several levels and story scenes were removed completely.

 Soundtrack

 As with Ecco the Dolphin, the Sega CD version of The Tides of Time features an alternate soundtrack composed by Spencer Nilsen.
-The Genesis/Mega Drive version features a soundtrack composed by Attila Dobos, András Magyari, David Javelosa and Andy Armer (co-writer of Grammy Award-winning single "Rise").
+The Genesis/Mega Drive version features a soundtrack composed by Attila Dobos, András Magyari, David Javelosa and Andy Armer.

 In 1996, a soundtrack album combining music from both Ecco the Dolphin and Ecco: The Tides of Time was released, under the title Ecco: Songs of Time.
 A rendition of The Tides of Time soundtrack was commissioned for the first BBC Proms gaming music concert in 2022.